Soham murders: Huntley

+Death

+On 26 February 2026, Huntley received serious head and facial injuries in an assault with an improvised weapon at the hands of another inmate in HMP Frankland's prison workshop.
+Tensions had risen against Huntley due to his habit of wearing a Manchester United shirt resembling those worn by Chapman and Wells at the time of their murder, which reportedly caused friction between Huntley and other inmates.
+Huntley was removed from life support on 6 March and died the following morning at the age of 52.
+The sole individual to visit Huntley in hospital prior to his death was his mother.

+Convicted murderer and rapist Anthony Russell was charged with Huntley's murder on 10 March.
+The Prisons and Probation Ombudsman has since announced a formal investigation into Huntley's death.
+The inquest into his death opened on 14 April and heard that Huntley had been "struck over the head multiple times by another prisoner with an object described as a metal bar", with the forensic pathologist who conducted Huntley's post-mortem concluding his death was the result of a "blunt head injury".
+The inquest was suspended pending the ongoing criminal proceedings; Russell was formally charged with Huntley's murder on 26 April.

+Carr

 Carr was released on probation from HM Prison Foston Hall on 14 May 2004 after serving a total of 21 months' imprisonment (including the 16 months she had been detained while on remand).
 She was given a secret identity to protect her from threats of attack from vengeful members of the public, and a new home in an undisclosed location.
 At the time, Carr was one of four former prisoners in the UK to be given a new identity upon release.
 Carr won an injunction on 24 February 2005, granting her lifelong anonymity on the grounds that her life would otherwise be in danger.
 The costs of imposing this order have been reported by differing tabloid newspapers as being between £1 million and £50 million.

-At least a dozen women have been falsely identified as being Carr and either persecuted or physically attacked due to false stories speculating as to her whereabouts and new identity which have been printed in tabloid publications.
+At least a dozen women have been falsely identified as being Carr and either persecuted or physically attacked owing to false stories speculating as to her whereabouts and new identity which have been printed in tabloid publications.

-Shortly after her release from prison, Carr and her family contacted a Tyneside-based publishing company with view to publishing her autobiography.
+Shortly after her release from prison, Carr and her family contacted a Tyneside-based publishing company with a view toward publishing her autobiography.
 Mirage Publishing initially agreed to publish Carr's autobiography, but withdrew their offer after a feature on BBC Radio Newcastle prompted scores of complaints from the public.